 How to cheer up a bunny

 - Get a larger enclosure.
 I recommend getting a rabbit exercise pen for your rabbit’s enclosure, rather than a cage.
+This will give your rabbit much more space and it will feel much more like a comfortable home for your rabbit.

 - Interact with your rabbit regularly.
 There are many ways to play and bond with your rabbit that can improve your relationship and keep your rabbit happy.

 - Give your rabbit a healthy diet with some yummy treats.
 A healthy diet is one of the most important parts of keeping your rabbit healthy and happy.
+Of course, you want to make sure their diet is healthy with mostly timothy hay, but giving them fresh leafy vegetables and the occasional treat will also do a lot to brighten your rabbit’s day.

 - Keep your rabbit on a regular schedule.
 By making your rabbit’s life predictable, you can help them feel safe in your home.
+Learn more about how to create a daily routine for your rabbit.

 - Interview with Suzanne Mayes.
 “Could Your Rabbit Be Depressed?”
 YouTube.
 Uploaded by This Morning.
 14 October 2016, https://www.youtube.com/watch?v=XedUQAtjdfg.